Ryael/memoria/README.md

 ### User Goals

-- Find a mini-game that can distract you for a short period of time
+- Find a mini-game for a short-term distraction
 - Find a mini-game that can help train and improve your short-term memory
 - Find a mini-game that kids can enjoy while training their short-term memory
 - Find a mini-game with a sense of progression in terms of difficulty